Shirbhooshan/Cherie/README.md

 - JavaScript (Vanilla)
 - Git & GitHub

-> While this was a team submission, I was responsible for designing and coding the entire website.
+> While this was a team submission, I was responsible for designing and coding most of the website.

 ## 📄 License